Codeplain-ai/plain2code_client/plain2code_cli_documentation.md

 ## Command Line Arguments

+> **Tip:** While all arguments can be provided via the command line, it is better to manage your configuration through a `config.yaml` file.
+This keeps your setup more organized and makes it easier to maintain and reuse settings across runs.

 ### Positional Arguments

 - **`filename`** - Path to the plain file to render.
 The directory containing this file has highest precedence for template loading, so you can place custom templates here to override the defaults.
 See `--template-dir` for more details about template loading.